libris/librisxl/whelk-core/src/main/resources/ext/marcframe.md

 `embedded` could be set to *true* which means that the entity is a so called structured value and it's value is always embedded locally to the graph and not linked to.
 In RDF also known as a b-node.
 The most common types is titles, identifiers and notes.

+`fixedDefault` a fixed default value in indicators and fixed fields if none exists in the data.
+Only for conversion from RDF to MARC21.

 `include` includes the pattern which match the value.

 `inherit` creates an inheritance from the specified field.

+`leadingPunctuation` see punctuationChars.

 `link` see addLink.

 `match` used for matching values in indicator or occurence of fields with a `when` construction.
 [See exemple 2, which illustrates matching the right type of agent or work in the **$100** field]

+`pendingResource` makes it possible to create an hierarchical structure of entities.

 `property` see addProperty.

 `punctuationChars` states the interpunctuation which is stripped away and restored to the string/subfield in the conversion.

-`splitValuePattern` the regexp pattern used to separate strings into properties.
-[Example: identifier with trailing qualifier].

-`splitValueProperties` defines the properties which the separated strings groups should map to.
-[Example: value, qualifier].

-`pendingResource` makes it possible to create an hierarchical structure of entities.
+Variants in usage is leadingPunctuation, trailingPunctuation and surroundingChars.

 `required: true` is used in the conversion to MARC21.
 A required subfield is mandatory for the field to convert.
 If several subfields could be considered useful to surmise meaning but they are not all required, you could instead use the `supplementary: true` for the fields which can not standalone.
 [Example: `$a` is often required, `$2` is often supplementary].